cu-mkp/sandbox/docs/sp22_wei+yang_jianing+luxi_popup.md

 Yang and Jianing Wei.

 This pop-up book contains both a selection of entries from Ms. Fr.
 640 and a miniaturized *Kunstkammer*.
-Its four chapters: "Tools and the Book," "Life and Nature," "Nature and Imagination," and "Against Nature," emphasize the first-person and experimental nature of Ms. Fr.
+Its four chapters "Tools and the Book," "Life and Nature," "Nature and Imagination," and "Against Nature" emphasize the first-person and experimental nature of Ms. Fr.
 640. The book as a whole reveals how Naturalia (natural things), Artificialia (artifacts - human-made things), and Scientifica (measuring/mathematical objects) were brought together in Renaissance